bigskysoftware/htmx/www/attributes/kt-swap.md

 * `innerHTML` - The default, replace the inner html of the target element
 * `outerHTML` - Replace the entire target element with the response
-* `beforeBegin` - Insert the response before the target element
+* `beforebegin` - Insert the response before the target element
-* `afterBegin` - Insert the response before the first child target element
+* `afterdegin` - Insert the response before the first child target element
-* `beforeEnd` - Insert the response after the last child of target element
+* `beforeend` - Insert the response after the last child of target element
-* `afterEnd` - Insert the response after target element
+* `afterend` - Insert the response after target element

 These options are based on standard DOM naming and the [`Element.insertAdjacentHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML)